Eden Gardens: Experience

 Eden Gardens is renowned for its large and passionate crowds.
 Former Aussie captain Steve Waugh considers the Eden Gardens as 'Lord's of the subcontinent'.
-Dileep Vengsarkar called Eden Gardens as the second best after Lords.
 Former Indian Captain and Kolkata-native Sourav Ganguly confessed once in an interview that the roar of crowd at the stadium he heard when India defeated Australia in the Second Test of 2000–01 Border–Gavaskar Trophy was the loudest he had ever heard.

 In 2016, a bell was added to the stadium to ring in the start of day's play for test cricket and start of match for ODI & T20I matches.
 Kapil Dev was the first person to ring the bell to start the test match between India and New Zealand in September 2016.